 Elephants, Dead Fish, and Vomit

 Elephants are the big things that nobody is talking about.
 Dead fish are things that happened in the past but still affect the organization.
-Vomit are things that employees need to get it out and just wants someone to listen to them.
+Vomit are things that employees need to share and just want someone to listen to them.

-This practice is widely believed to be one of the cornerstones to Airbnb’s great company culture.
+This practice is widely believed to be one of the cornerstones of Airbnb's excellent company culture.

 Mark Levy (Airbnb Global Head of Employee Experience) considers Ground Control as the 'secret sauce' to employee engagement at Airbnb.

-Levy thinks One Airbnb is the greatest way that Airbnb has bought its employees together across all geographics.
+Levy thinks One Airbnb is the most significant way that Airbnb has bought its employees together across all geographics.

-One Airbnb is a company-wide conference held over the course of few days at San Francisco.
+One Airbnb is a company-wide conference held over few days in San Francisco.

 3. Adobe (Values Trust)

-Adobe built its company culture by actually trusting their employees.
+Adobe built its company culture by actually trusting its employees.

-While Adobe offers perks and benefits like every other corporate, Adobe’s corporate culture shields away from micromanaging.
+While Adobe offers perks and benefits like every other corporate, Adobe's corporate culture shields itself from micromanaging.
 This includes removing any kind of employee rating or employee evaluations.

 - Managers take the role of a mentor rather than a supervisor.
-Employees are given full freedom over what they want to create new.
-Employees themselves set goals and determine how to asses them.
+Employees are given total freedom over what they want to create new.
+Employees themselves set goals and determine how to assess them.

 - Adobe gives its employees the freedom to take on creative projects and challenges.
 Additionally, it provides employees with the resources, support, and trust to complete those endeavors.

-- Employees are given stock options at Adobe so that the company’s success is attributed to the employees too.
+- Employees are given stock options at Adobe to attribute the company's success to the employees.

-- Adobe provides regular training sessions to promote a culture of learning so that employees have a chance of better career development.
+- Adobe provides regular training sessions to promote a culture of learning to facilitate better career development.

 4. REI (Values Outdoors)

-REI has been a great brand to turn to when you need outdoor gears.
-In addition to that REI is know to value and provide an employee experience that makes them rank as Fortune’s 'Best Places To Work At' for 18 consecutive years.
+REI has been a great brand to turn to when you need outdoor gear.
+In addition to that, REI is known to value and provide an employee experience that makes them rank as Fortune's 'Best Places To Work At' for 18 consecutive years.

-REI’s company culture believes in cultivating the love for the outdoors in not just their customers but also their employees.
+REI's corporate culture believes in instilling a love of the outdoors in their customers and employees.

-REI tries to orient their work culture around the benefits of being outdoors both physically and mentally.
+REI tries to orient its work culture around the benefits of being outdoors both physically and mentally.

-- Employees can win outdoor gears and equipment through Challenge Grants.
+- Employees can win outdoor gear and equipment through Challenge Grants.
 Here, employees basically get to submit a challenge proposal for an outdoor adventure of their choice.